Community Support—Financial and In-Kind

-Through Five Colleges, Smith helps provide 24/7 (168 hours a week) music, information and cultural programming on New England Public Radio.
+Through the Five College Consortium, Smith helps provide 24/7 (168 hours a week) music, information and cultural programming on New England Public Radio.

 College facilities are available to external groups to host meetings, conferences or other events for a modest rental fee plus direct costs and insurance.
-Smith College also provides free use of its facilities to local public high schools for their graduation rehearsals and ceremonies including the Smith Vocational and Agricultural High School, Hampshire Regional High School, Northampton High School and the Collaborative for Educational Services.
+Smith College also provides free use of its facilities to Northampton public high schools for their graduation rehearsals and ceremonies including the Smith Vocational and Agricultural High School, Northampton High School and the Collaborative for Educational Services.
 See the guidelines for use of college facilities by external organizations at the website above.

 Local schools and community groups often use the Smith athletic facilities for practices or competitions.
 The Northampton High School indoor track, field hockey, tennis, softball and lacrosse teams and the Pioneer Valley Interscholastic Athletic Conference track league host events at Smith throughout the season.
 Smith Academy in Hatfield hosts field hockey games on the turf field.

 The Indoor Track and Tennis facility’s track is open daily from 6 to 8 a.m. from January to March for indoor walking for members of the community.